rmsuthar/ravindra/blog.md

 *   **Communication:** Use a **Pub-Sub (Publish-Subscribe)** pattern or `CustomEvents` for decoupled communication.
 *   **Scoped Styling:** Implement CSS-in-JS or CSS Modules with unique hash prefixes.

+**Usage:** Crucial for migrating from a legacy monolith to a modern modular system where different sub-apps might use conflicting versions of React or CSS libraries.

 ### 2. Scalable SDKs & Governance
 Building a library that 50+ developers use requires strict governance.

 *   **Tree-shaking:** Ensure your SDK is side-effect free.
 Use **ESM** to allow bundlers to remove unused code.
 *   **SemVer:** Master the **Major.Minor.Patch** flow for breaking changes, features, and fixes.
 *   **The "Core" Pattern:** Keep your SDK thin with separate framework adapters (React, Angular, Vue).

+**Usage:** Best for enterprise-level Design Systems (UI Kits) that must be consumed by different departments using various tech stacks.

 ### 3. Advanced Resiliency: The Circuit Breaker
 If an external API is slow or failing, your UI should stop trying to call it temporarily to prevent "Cascading Failures."